Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Introduction

 Generally, a key to epidemic forecasting is heterogeneity discovery, such that similar spatio-temporal patterns among locations can be aligned to enhance predictions while dissimilar ones are filtered out.
 This also explains the popularity of STGNNs for this task owing to their capability of learning the semantic affinity of connected locations within the topology of the graph.
 Meanwhile, existing models commonly use an over-simplified assumption that such heterogeneity only exists within observed features, such as past infection number, population, and demographic statistics of a region.
-However, in reality, epidemic heterogeneity holds for not only spatio-temporal features, but also the underlying intrinsic epidemic transmission mechanism.
+However, in reality, epidemic heterogeneity holds for not only spatio-temporal features but also the underlying intrinsic epidemic transmission mechanism.
 In this paper, we refer to these two types of heterogeneity as \textit{\textbf{spatio-temporal heterogeneity}} and \textit{\textbf{mechanistic heterogeneity}}, respectively.
 For illustration, we provide an example in Figure \ref{fig:prior}.
-In a nutshell, while spatio-temporal heterogeneity compares observed features (i.e., what they are now), like infection numbers, the mechanistic heterogeneity highlights the evolutionary trajectories of each location (i.e., how they will change), such as infection rates.
+In a nutshell, while the spatio-temporal heterogeneity refers to the differences among cities in observed features (i.e., what they are now), such as geographic location and time-dependent factors (e.g., infection numbers)., like infection numbers, the mechanistic heterogeneity highlights the evolutionary trajectories of each location (i.e., how they will change), such as infection rates (that can be described by a well-defined SIR model).
 It is worth noting that the two heterogeneity types are not mutually substitutable but rather complementary.
 For instance, though the two locations in Figure \ref{fig:prior}(b) have similar patterns in their infection numbers until the 20th week, the numbers have moved toward different directions in the following two weeks because of the distinct dynamics in the two locations' infection rates.
 In the real epidemic transmission process, the two heterogeneity signals can vary greatly, as depicted by the Pearson Correlation Coefficient (PCC) across locations from a sampled time step (Figure \ref{fig:prior}(c)).
 Hence, if only the spatio-temporal heterogeneity is considered in the STGNN, the model is prone to making inaccurate predictions in the long term.